pdemanget/git-bulk/README.md

 =====
 Command list:
  - bulk: shell command for every projects
- - git clonebulk: clone all projects of .project.gws
- - git bulk: git command on every projects
+ - git bulk command: git command on every projects

+special commands:
+ - git bulk clone: clone all the project of the gws (no check, will fail if exists)
+ - git bulk update: update the list according to the folders, if not already in the file. maintain a sorted file.

 Use it at your project root.